UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/supplements/python_learning_resources.rst

 Evaluating Your Options
 -----------------------------

 The blurbs above are short descriptions of the material in each resource.
-I've drawn them both from my own usage of the various tools, and from a wonderful set of online reviews (http://planningadinner.blogspot.com/search/label/So%20you%20want%20to%20learn%20Python.%20What%27s%20next%3F) done by Marta Maria Casetti on her blog, "Planning a Dinner" (http://planningadinner.blogspot.com/).
+We've drawn them both from our own usage of the various tools, and from a wonderful set of online reviews:

+(http://planningadinner.blogspot.com/search/label/So%20you%20want%20to%20learn%20Python.%20What%27s%20next%3F)

+done by Marta Maria Casetti on her blog, "Planning a Dinner" (http://planningadinner.blogspot.com/).

 The poster she presented at PyCon 2014 (http://planningadinner.blogspot.com/2014/04/the-poster.html) as a result of that research offers some great hints about the aspects of